-Dr. Wen Ying Wu-Chen's area of specialization is neurology (brain & spinal cord disease).
-She is affiliated with Ephrata Community Hospital and Lancaster General Health.
+Dr. Wen Ying Wu-Chen specializes in neurology (brain & spinal cord disease).
+She is professionally affiliated with Ephrata Community Hospital and Lancaster General Health.
 Dr. Wu-Chen is in-network for several insurance carriers, including United Healthcare Platinum, United Healthcare Compass, and United Healthcare Navigate.
 Her practice is open to new patients.
 Her education and training includes medical school at the University of Costa Rica Faculty of Medicine and the University of Kansas School of Medicine and then she performed her residency at a hospital affiliated with Temple University.

 Clinical interests: Parkinson's Disease, Stroke, Epilepsy, Seizures, Alzheimer's Disease

 Dr. Nagbhushan Rao is an acupuncturist and neurologist.
 Dr. Rao (or staff) is conversant in Telephone Interpretation and Hindi.
 He studied medicine at Government Medical College, Nagpur.
 His training includes residency programs at NYU Langone Medical Center, Kingsbrook Jewish Medical Center, and Bellevue Hospital Center.
 He is in-network for United Healthcare Platinum, United Healthcare Navigate, United Healthcare POS, and more.
 Distinctions awarded to Dr. Rao include: Mp Ophthalmic Surgeons Prize and Fellow, Royal College of Physicians and Surgeons of Canada.